 COVID-19 Vaccine Entry Requirements

-A COVID-19 vaccine is not yet available.
-Dominican Republic has not released information if a proof of vaccination record (POVR) will be required for entry as it becomes available.
+The Dominican Republic has not released information if proof of vaccination records will be required for entry in the future.

 Visa Entry Requirements For Dominican Republic During COVID-19